 Customers are modeled in a very simple way.
 They own insurable risks which they attempt to insure.
 They approach one insurer per time step and accept the current market premium if the insurer offers to underwrite the contract.
 The value of the insurable risks is normalized to 1 monetary unit each and the total number of insurable risks is fixed.
-The risks persist
+The risks are not destroyed but are assumed repaired to their previous value after each damage incident.12